Budgeting | If you track it, you can control it.

 Investments | Buy, hold, rebalance and repeat.

-First, create a proper investment mix based on your financial situation.
-Then, buy and hold a broad range of low-cost investments, being aware of tax impacts.
+Create an investment policy statement specifying the investment mix of stocks, fixed income, and cash (alternatives may also be considered) to be included in your portfolio.
+The amount of risk should be based on your financial goals as well as your risk tolerance level.
+Then, buy low-cost, broadly diversified investments, being aware of tax impacts and only adjust if your goals change, not because of market performance.
 Investment location (holding investments in the right accounts) may be as important as investment allocation.
 Remain invested for the long-term, through the ups and downs.
-Finally, review your investments at least annually and make adjustments as needed.
+Finally, review your investments at least annually and make adjustments as necessary.